Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2023-12-21** : ***Chatbot update and LoRA models in IP-Adapter module*** :

+    - Adding support for phi-2, a small 2.7B model that is said to compete with 70B models.
+It is -at least- very fast. ⚠️ *Please note that you'll have to update  twice (or run `git pull` before update), as a new version of the update script is needed to install llama-cpp-python 2.24* ⚠️
+    - Adding support for LoRA models in module IP-Adapter.

   * 🆕 **2023-12-20** : ***New LoRA models*** : Adding 12 LoRA models to the built-in list.
 See [here](https://github.com/Woolverine94/biniou/wiki/LoRA-models) for the complete model list and LoRA models documentation.

   * 🆕 **2023-12-18** : 🔥 ***Experimental ROCm support and Segmind-Vega models*** 🔥